quic/toolchain_for_hexagon/README.md

 * `ARTIFACT_BASE` - the path to put the tarballs + manifests.
 * optional `MAKE_TARBALLS` - if `MAKE_TARBALLS` is set to `1`, it will create
 tarballs of the release and purge the intermediate build artifacts.
+* optional `CROSS_TRIPLES` - if desired, canadian cross toolchains can be built for other targets.
+Enabling this requires a [zig toolchain](https://ziglang.org/download) on the host system.
+* optional `CROSS_TRIPLES_PIC` - additional cross toolchain builds, built
+with position-independent code.
+This is required for eld and implies that eld should be included with this toolchain.

 Sample usage: